Interwar France: Black Paris

 Aimé Césaire, a poet from Martinique, was a representative leader of the emerging black community of Paris in the 1920s and 1930s.
 He was a founder of the négritude movement, a racial identity movement for a community that included blacks from the French West Indies, the US and French Africa.
 Other prominent leaders included Léopold Sédar Senghor (elected in 1960 as the first president of independent Senegal) and Léon Damas of French Guiana.
 The intellectuals disavowed colonialism and argued for the importance of a Pan-African racial identity worldwide.
 Writers generally used a realist literary style and often used Marxist rhetoric reshaped to the black radical tradition.

 Blacks from the US made a dramatic impact by introducing New Orleans-style jazz.
 American music had a major impact since the avant-garde welcomed what they called "wild sound" of rhythmic explosions that unleashed gyrations upon the dance floor.
 However, white French musicians based in dance halls softened the harsh and shocking US style and made it very popular.

+Chinese Work-Study Program

+Between 1908 and 1927, poor Chinese citizens could "pay" for studies in France by supplying manual labor in factories.
+Several prominent Chinese figures would acquire French language ability and familiarity with French culture through this program, notably future Premier Zhou Enlai and Paramount Leader Deng Xiaoping.